-This tab is a convenient place to store both old writings and miscellaneous content for online linking for the memoir I am writing, tentatively entitled Confessions of a Visionary Futurist: On the Emergence of Transformative Guiding Images for Self and Society.
+This tab is a convenient place to store both old writings and miscellaneous content for online linking for the memoir I am writing, as well as content that I want to have available online without creating a specific page for it.

 Yogic Contributions to a Comparative Psychology of Knowledge Processes is a position paper I wrote for Donald T. Campbell’s graduate course in Evolutionary Epistemology at Northwestern University in 1966.